bigbluebutton/bigbluebutton/docs/docs/new-features.md

 In BigBlueButton 2.7.5/3.0.0-alpha.5 we stopped propagating the events.xml event TranscriptUpdatedRecordEvent due to some issues with providing too much and too repetitive data.

+#### Added new setting and userdata to allow skipping video preview if session has valid input devices stored

+- Client settings.yml: `skipVideoPreviewIfPreviousDevice`.
+Defaults to `false`
+- Can be overrided on join Custom Parameter with: `userdata-bbb_skip_video_preview_if_previous_device=`

 ### Changes to events.xml

 Retired events